jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

     (ii) it is satisfied that the applicant's sexual assignment or reassignment as a person of the nominated sex has been recorded or recognised in accordance with the laws of a State for the time being recognised for the purposes of this section by the Minister by notice in the Gazette.

 ### 29 Declarations of Family Court as to appropriate gender identity for children
-(1) Subject to subsections (3) and (4), a Family Court may, on the application of the guardian of an eligible child (the child), declare—
+(1) Subject to subsections (3) and (4), the Family Court may, on the application of the guardian of an eligible child (the child), declare—
   (a) that it is in the child's best interests to be brought up as a person of a sex specified in the application (in subsection (3) referred to as the nominated sex); and
   (b) that any birth certificate issued in respect of the child should contain the information that the child is a person of the sex specified in the application.
 (2) The court must cause a copy of the application to be served on—